 If you don't have it out in time, it will not be picked up that week.
 If you have any questions, contact City Hall at 563-4110.

-The Demo Site will be opening for the season on May 1st, weather permitting.
+The Demo Site will be CLOSING for the season on October 26th,2018.

 Hours are as follows: Mondays and Wednesdays from 4-7pm and every second and fourth Friday of the month from 4-7pm.